singh-man/books/crackingTheCoding/12_cAndC++.md

 ### Virtual Destructor

-The virtual function naturally introduces the concept of a "virtual destructor."Suppose we wanted to imple­ment a destructor method for Person and Student.
+The virtual function naturally introduces the concept of a "virtual destructor".
+Suppose we wanted to imple­ment a destructor method for Person and Student.
 A naive solution might look like this:

 ```C
 1 	class  Person {